 5.9

-Time synchronization occurs when all network components are on the same time as one another, or an external source of time.
+Time synchronization occurs when all network components share the same time, either with one another or with an external time source.

-Time synchronization is managed by your IT team or Windows domain and is required for Security Center to process timestamps for events and video archives.
+Time synchronization is managed by your IT team or Windows domain and is required for Security Center to process timestamps for events and video archives accurately.

 About Windows Time service